-We also construct a short-selling cost index (SSCI), as an alternative short-selling restriction measure based on firm characteristics such as size and institutional ownership (i.e., SIZE and IO).
+We also construct a SSCI, as an alternative short-selling restriction measure based on firm characteristics such as SIZE and IO.
 SSCI proxies for the supply of stock lenders can provide to short sellers, as suggested by D'Avolio (2002).
-This index is estimated as [(11 - Rank SIZE) + (11 - Rank IO)], where Rank SIZE (Rank IO) takes values from 1 to 10 depending on which size (institutional shareholdings) decile the firm is assigned to.
 Thus, SSCI attempts to capture the combined effect of size and institutional shareholdings on the supply of shares borrowed by short sellers.

-Relative short interest (RSI) is one of the most common short-sale constraint proxies.
-As noted earlier, high relative short interest indicates high loan demand and therefore the level of short interest can be viewed as a proxy for the marginal cost of shorting a security (Chen et al.
+RSI is one of the most common short-sale constraint proxies.
+As noted earlier, high RSI indicates high loan demand and therefore the level of short interest can be viewed as a proxy for the marginal cost of shorting a security (Chen et al. (2002), D'Avolio (2002), and Lamont and Thaler (2003)).
+This suggests that stocks with high (low) RSI will be subject to higher (lower) short-sale constraints.